fabacab/tumblr-crosspostr/readme.txt

 6. Get help where you need it by from WordPress's built-in "Help" system.

 == Changelog ==

+= Version 0.6.2 =

+* French translation (`fr_FR`).
+Activate the French version of this plugin by [configuring your WordPress to use that language](http://codex.wordpress.org/WordPress_in_Your_Language).
+Want Tumblr Crosspostr in your language?
+[Help us translate](https://www.transifex.com/signup/contributor/?next=/projects/p/tumblr-crosspostr/)!
+* Bugfix: Contextual help's support and donation links now open in new tabs or windows so you don't lose your place when writing.

 = Version 0.6.1 =